lidaisy/scala3/Documentation.md

 ## Valhalla Traits

-Valhalla Traits are Universal Traits (traits that extend Any) with a `valhalla` annotation.
+Valhalla Traits are Universal Traits (traits that extend `Any`) with a `valhalla` annotation.

 Like Valhalla value classes, any Valhalla trait must have immutable fields declared in its constructor only.

-Valhalla traits can extend Any, other Valhalla traits, or abstract Valhalla value classes.
+Valhalla traits can extend `Any` or other Valhalla traits.

 There is no restriction on what types can extend Valhalla traits.